 As the Chief Strategy Officer, and a team member of Celestar Holdings Corporation since 2005, Lori’s reach extends beyond the internal organization to the customers of Celestar.
 Focused on service, developing strategies that fit needs, engaging people who implement them, and growing the company through earning opportunities, Lori brings a wealth of military and business experience to the company and her partners.
 Her interests and efforts can be tracked back to 1998 when she was commissioned into the US Army as an Intelligence Officer.

 While Lori was born and raised in Wisconsin, she traveled the country, as she was heavily involved in athletics, including being an Olympic-developed Pentathlon competitor.
-Lori is still active in many sports, including swimming, running and soccer.
+Lori is still active in many sports, including swimming, running and biking.
 Even with the option of a SEN nomination and appointment to the Air Force Academy, Lori chose to accept a 4-year Army ROTC scholarship.
 Her selection served her well in a family of driven sisters, who include a 2-time Olympian, a professional snowboarder and a teacher.
 Lori’s family owned a business and taught in the public school systems, so her desire to succeed and to give back are both evident in her family heritage.
 Lori continues to be surprised by entrepreneurial views of experience vs. competencies, and the similarities and differences between the military and business practices.
 One of her most impactful challenges was her deployment to Afghanistan, and Lori remembers winning her first Government contract as one of life’s most memorable moments.
 Because of these experiences, and her drive to provide solutions in a people business, Lori finds her business development opportunities a driving force in her career.
-Lori holds a BA in International Affairs from Marquette University in Milwaukee, WI as well as certifications and many accommodations from serving her country.
+Lori holds a BA in International Affairs from Marquette University in Milwaukee, WI and is a graduate of the Yale School of Management, Global Executive Leadership Program, as well as certifications and many accommodations from serving her country.